- Fashion and Beauty

 Washing Your Hair

 The first step is obviously washing your hair.
 You can use any shampoo really.
-Right now I am personally digging on Finesse Clean + Simple Shampoo for Dry or Color Treated Hair (since mine is both).
+Right now I am personally digging on Neutrogena's anti-residue shampoo.
 But any shampoo will do.
 My best advice?
 Find one that will clean your hair but won't leave too many chemicals behind.
 Also, make sure to use one for your hair "type," which ranges from dry, normal, oily, color treated, etc.

 After washing your hair (and it's your call if you want to rinse and repeat) you need to use conditioner.
 YOU NEED TO USE CONDITIONER!
 Curly hair is naturally very dry and you need conditioner so your hair can soak up the moisture which will make it easier to straighten later.
 A good conditioner for curly hair?
 Aussie 3 Minute Miracle Deep Conditioner.
 If your hair is somewhat limp or lacks volume, then only apply to the ends.
 If you hair is very dry or extremely frizzy then apply all over but still concentrate the most amount on the ends.